curegit/precure-stylegan/README.md

 Most of the implementation follows the original paper, but we have added some enhancements.
 For example, we implemented an alternative least-squares objective introduced in LSGAN.
-We trained the models with the images of Precure character faces and other common datasets.
+We trained the models with facial images of Cure Beauty (Smile Pretty Cure!, 2012) and other common datasets.

 ## Requirements